No products in the cart.

 After a portion of the brain has been affected by stroke, neuroplasticity develops new pathways to healthy areas of the brain.
 By practicing rehab exercises at home on a consistent and daily schedule, you feed the brain the stimulation it needs to rewire itself and improve function.

-Strengthening the muscles is also a goal during stroke rehabilitation, to help combat any muscle atrophy that has occurred from non-use.
+Thankfully, consistent performance of leg exercises or arm exercises as part of a home therapy regimen can help stroke patients boost their recovery.
+Strengthening the muscles is also a goal during stroke rehabilitation to help combat the muscle atrophy that has occurred from nonuse.

 2. Mirror Therapy for Hand Recovery

-Mirror therapy is one method to activate the signals from the hand to the brain, especially for those with hand paralysis or extremely limited hand movement.
+Mirror therapy is one effective method to activate the signals from the hand to the brain, especially for those with hand paralysis or extremely limited hand movement.
+This technique can also help manage post-stroke pain and reduce hemineglect, or neglect of one side of the body after stroke.

-This method of therapy for stroke survivors involves using a tabletop mirror to cover the affected arm with the reflection of the functioning arm.
+This therapy method for stroke survivors involves using a tabletop mirror to cover the affected arm with the reflection of the functioning arm.
 Then, you perform tabletop hand therapy exercises while looking at the reflection.

-Although you know that you’re only moving one hand, it tricks the brain into thinking that you’re moving both hands.
+Although you know you’re only moving one hand, mirror therapy tricks the brain into thinking you’re moving both hands.
 This helps activate neuroplasticity and slowly improve mobility in the affected hand.

 3. CIMT for Arm or Leg Paralysis

-Constraint-induced movement therapy is a challenging form of physical therapy that’s helpful for stroke patients with hemiplegia or hemiparesis (weakness or paralysis on the affected side).
-It works by restricting movement of the un-affected side while forcing use of the affected side.
+Constraint-induced movement therapy (CIMT) is a challenging form of physical therapy that is helpful for stroke patients with hemiplegia or hemiparesis.
+It works by restricting movement of the unaffected side while forcing use of the affected side.

 Want 25 pages of stroke recovery exercises in a PDF?
 Click here to download our free Stroke Rehab Exercise ebook now (link opens a pop up for uninterrupted reading)